Last Updated on November 16, 2023 by Admin Wells

 Giordia lamblia (3 log reduction) Ot value for 99.9% reduction was better than Ct (1.9) chlorine (122), chloramine (2200) and chlorine dioxide (26).
 Ozone Ct (1.2) is also excellent for reducing the virus by 99.99% (same as chlorine compounds (8), reducing 4 logs compared to chloramine (1,988) and chlorine dioxide (33).

 As the data show, the Ct values of ozone are 6 to 1000 times better than those of alternative pesticides.
 Unlike other pesticides, ozone does not significantly affect pH.
 Chlorine becomes much less effective as the pH of the solution increases.
 The FDA has also identified ozone as an indirect food additive.
 Because it is so low in aqueous solution, with a half-life of about 20 minutes or less, it disintegrates rapidly in the device and further reduces potential problems with its use.
+Join the Arby’s sauce list community and become a culinary connoisseur.

 Also used for disinfection of grains and mushrooms.
 Numerous studies are underway to extend its use to nuts, meat and eggs.
 The use of ozone does not produce toxic by-products and leaves no residue in the washed water.